davidmcgregor/semanticore/Readme.md

 Semanticore runs along every pipeline in the main branch, and will analyze the commit messages.

-It maintains an open Merge Request for the project with all the required Changelog adjustments.
+It maintains an open Merge Request for the project with all the required Changelog adjustments..

 It detects the current version and suggests the next version based on the changes made.